-Sandella says these hormones make us feel “drunk in love,” but the feelings eventually mellow when a couple becomes comfortable and emotionally safe with one another.
+Sandella says these hormones make us feel "drunk in love," but the feelings eventually mellow when a couple becomes comfortable and emotionally safe with one another.
 The good news is that there are still ways to bring back this type of passion in a long-term relationship—if you intentionally stimulate it.
-With Sandella’s help, we’ve rounded up five simple ways to spice up your relationship so you can feel the excitement you felt on your very first date.
+With Sandella’s help, we’re laying out exactly how to spice up your relationship so you can feel the excitement you felt on your very first date.

 Create a romantic atmosphere.